oscillatingneutrino/Creditworthiness-Analysis/README.md

 This system was used to create a grading scale, where each of the metrics was assigned a point value with a particular weight to it, depending on the relevance of the metric to the portrayal of the creditworthiness of the business.

-### Forecasting
+## Forecasting

-### Clarifications
+## Clarifications
 The data that was used for this project contained missing information pertinent to the calculation of several variables; as such, the sample results provided displays multiple NULL values.
 For this example, whenever a NULL value is encountered, it is treated as 0.
+The metrics used to determine the creditworthiness were taken to be applied in the most general sense; in reality, some values and their indication of a business's health is sensitive to the industry it's a part of.

 ### References